Optimize your website images for better local SEO

-The original purpose of optimising images was to enable screen readers to describe to the blind and visually impaired, exactly what an image was displaying.
-Nowadays, with the evolution of Google and search engines in general, this tool has become a really empowering tool in its own right, especially for e-commerce sites.
+The original purpose of optimising images was to enable screen readers to describe to the blind and visually impaired exactly what an image was displaying.
+Nowadays, with the evolution of Google and search engines in general, this tool has become a really empowering tool in its own right, especially for e-commerce websites.

 But is SEO image optimization really essential or even vital for your website?

 Optimizing your images is good SEO practice.
 Importantly, it allows you to strengthen your semantic power via the use of keywords and, in consequence, ensures your presence in Google Images.